-Request dual action approval by the Port of Seattle Commission and the Northwest Seaport Alliance Managing Members of the First Amended Letter of Agreement between Suquamish Tribe and the Northwest Seaport Alliance and Port of Seattle for Terminal 5 Cargo Wharf Rehabilitation, Berth Deepening, and Improvements Project.
+Request approval of First Amended Letter of Agreement between Muckleshoot Indian Tribe and the Northwest Seaport Alliance and Port of Seattle for Terminal 5 Cargo Wharf Rehabilitation, Berth Deepening, and Improvements Project.
+Approval for the Suquamish Tribe First Amended Letter of Agreement will be requested at the October 6, 2020 Northwest Seaport Alliance (NWSA) public meeting.